Partial regularity for minima of higher-order quasiconvex integrands with natural Orlicz growth

 We will begin by establishing a Caccioppoli inequality of the second kind in this general growth setting, adapting the estimate of \textsc{Evans} \cite{article:Evans86}.
-When $k=1$ this argument in the Orlicz setting can be found in \cite{article:Dieningetal12}, and we will show it straightforwardly extends to the case of general $k.$
+In the case $k=1$, this argument in the Orlicz setting can be found in \cite{article:Dieningetal12}, and we will show this extends to the case of general $k.$

 For this we fix $z_0 \in \bb M_k,$ and following \cite{article:AcerbiFusco87} we introduce the shifted integrand